 As a tourist and traveler, I find it occasionally frustrating to view the inner antics and life of city from a bus or tuk-tuk enroute to another destination.
 I may see something culturally peculiar or fascinating, but only get a fly-by record of it.

 The streets are the veins, which make up the body of a city and a place can look very different, when you’re walking through it.
-The streets tell you that there’s a richer story to be told about its people and it’s more than just Angkor Wat landmarks, Tuol Sleng and Tonle Sap Lake floating villages ..
+The streets hold you stories about its people, culture and lifestyle.
+Cambodia is more than Angkor Wat, Tuol Sleng, Tonle Sap Lake floating villages and a list of things to do in a Khmer city.

 Things to Know before you Go to Phnom Penh